By Danielle Knowles. Last Updated 28th May 2025. If you’ve experienced sexual abuse—recently or in the past—you may be wondering:

 You can also check out some more of our other guides below:

-Thank you for reading our guide on how to claim for sexual abuse.
+Thank you for reading our guide on sexual abuse compensation claims.